Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I achieve this with a well-placed `print()` statement and a cup of coffee?"
-You'd be surprised how many debugging headaches this simple act of preemptive Zen prevents.
-(Bonus points if the coffee is strong enough to fight off the existential dread of coding.)
+- **Comment your code like you're explaining it to your future, slightly grumpy self.**  (Future you will thank you.
+Seriously, even if you *think* you'll remember why you did that weird thing with the nested loops, you won't.)

 ---

-### 📅 Last Updated: 2024-12-08 12:16
+### 📅 Last Updated: 2024-12-08 16:10

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!